Takatoshi Tsujimura: Biography

 He moved to Kodak Japan as a director of display development and lead the OLED display product business with their world's first active-matrix OLED display factory "SK display", Sanyo-Kodak JV.
 At the time, OLED applications were only for small electronics equipments, such as cameras or MP3 players.

 Although it was widely known that OLED technology has advantage over other display technologies in terms of response time, wide viewing angle and contrast, all suitable for large television, however shadow mask technology used for mobile display manufacturing was not applicable to large displays.
 It was also known that matured color filter pixeleration technology combined with white OLED emission would be suitable for high yield manufacturing, however large light absorption by color filter was the bottleneck to achieve low power consumption and high color reproduction.
-To circumvent the situation, Dr. Tsujimura and his team tried color-science simulation of all possible combination of OLED/color filter formulation and driving condition, and also made development of all associated technologies to make the scenario happen, bringing in novel approaches.
-As a consequence, he reported successful fabrication of OLED display prototype equipping both 100% NTSC color reproduction and lower power consumption than LCDs in Internation Display Workshop 2008, which enabled the current OLED television manufacturing.
+To circumvent the situation, Tsujimura and his team tried color-science simulation of all possible combination of OLED/color filter formulation and driving condition, and also made development of all associated technologies to make the scenario happen, bringing in novel approaches.
+As a consequence, he reported successful fabrication of OLED display prototype equipping both 100% NTSC color reproduction and lower power consumption than LCDs in International Display Workshop 2008, which enabled the current OLED television manufacturing.
 He received SID Fellow Award and IEEE Fellow Award for his achievement.

-Later, Dr.Tsujimura changed his focus to flexible OLED lighting at Konica Minolta.
+Later, Tsujimura changed his focus to flexible OLED lighting at Konica Minolta.
 He demonstrated roll-to-roll flexible OLED lighting manufacturing in SID 2015 conference.
 He also reported color tunable three-dimensional OLED device and received IEEE EDS Paul Rappaport Award in 2017.